Blog

 Learning opportunities: Animal-assisted therapy can teach responsibility, empathy and animal care.

-Recap: Why choose play?
+Recap: Why Choose Play?

 Play therapy and physical movement are powerful tools to enhance well-being.
 They can improve your loved one’s health, boost cognitive skills and provide emotional support.
 Take the opportunity to connect and grow together.